-SA Metropolitan Fire Service Superannuation Scheme GPO Box 98

-ADELAIDE SA 5001
+SA Metropolitan Fire Service Superannuation Scheme GPO Box 98 ADELAIDE SA 5001

 The Complaints Officer will generally reply to your enquiry as soon as possible.
-By law your complaint should be resolved within 90 days.
+By law your complaint should be resolved within 45 days (or within 90 days if your complaint is about a superannuation death benefit distribution).
 Sometimes further time is required for complicated matters.
 If more time is needed you will be advised.